jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

   rel="stylesheet"
   href="/font-css.css"
   media="print"
-  onload="this.media='all'"
+  onload="media='all'"
 />
 ```

 This technique was developed by the [filament group](https://www.filamentgroup.com/lab/load-css-simpler/).
-Browsers will download print stylesheets ahead of time, but they won't render-block.
-However, they will download it at a low priority, so the `preload` counteracts that and makes it high priority.
+Browsers will download print stylesheets ahead of time, but they won't block rendering.
+However, they will download it at a low priority, so the `preload` is used to make it high priority.
 When the stylesheet has loaded, it changes `media` to `all`, so it applies to the page.

-As a side-effect, your fonts will display using fallbacks before the CSS loads.
+As a side-effect, fonts will display using fallbacks before the CSS loads.
 Make sure this looks ok, and make sure your `@font-face` rules use [`font-display: swap`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) so this pattern continues once the CSS loads.

+If you're not happy with `swap`, use the [font loading API](https://web.dev/optimize-webfont-loading/#the-font-loading-api) to get even more control over how the page displays while fonts are loading.

 And one last thing: